Hauk/jeevesbot/README.md

 Running it
 ----------

 Jeeves is run as a linux service.
-It supports the stand stop|start|restart as
+It supports the standard stop|start|restart as
 follows:

 sudo jeeves start|stop|restart